srikandan/model-performance-investigator/README.md

                             score_type = ['explained_variance', 'neg_mean_poisson_deviance']

-        * tune_param -> Tuning Parameter for the model.
-It is optional.
-By Default parameter this package uses some basic parameters for each models.
+        * tune_param ->  Tuning Parameters for the model.
+It is an optional.
+By Default, this package uses some basic parameters for each models.
-                         User can provide own Tuning Parameter.
+                         User can provide own Tunning Parameters.

                          TYPE : List of Dict